-(3) (a) For all compliance periods prior to December 31, 2034, the annual allocation of allowances for direct distribution to a facility identified as emissions-intensive and trade-exposed must be equal to the facility's proportional obligation of the program budget under section 9 of this act, multiplied by 100 percent.
+- (3) (a) For all compliance periods prior to December 31, 2034, the annual allocation of allowances for direct distribution to a facility identified as emissions-intensive and trade-exposed must be equal to the facility's proportional obligation of the program budget under section 9 of this act, multiplied by 100 percent. - (b) The department shall by rule provide for owners or operators of emissions-intensive and trade-exposed facilities to apply and receive from the department an adjustment to the allocation for direct distribution of allowances based on a facility-specific carbon intensity benchmark as calculated in this subsection.
+If the department determines that the net quantity of no cost allowances awarded pursuant to (a) of this subsection is lower than when using the facility-specific carbon intensity benchmark, the department shall award additional no cost allowances up to the quantity of allowances resulting from using the facility-specific intensity benchmark, not to exceed the facility's emission baseline.
+Additional allowances awarded at no cost under this section must be withdrawn from auction under section 11 of this act as determined by the department by rule.
+The department shall adjust the no cost allocation of allowances and credits to an emissions-intensive and trade-exposed facility to avoid duplication with any no cost allowances transferred pursuant to sections 14 and 15 of this act, if applicable. - (i) For the purpose of this section, "carbon intensity" means the amount of carbon dioxide equivalent emissions from a facility in metric tons divided by the facility specific measure of production including, but not limited to, units of product manufactured or sold, over the same time interval. - 31 (ii) If an emissions-intensive and trade-exposed facility is not 32 able to feasibly determine a carbon intensity benchmark based on its unique circumstances, the entity may elect to use a mass-based 33 baseline that does not vary based on changes in production volumes.
+34 For each year during the first four-year compliance period that 35 begins January 1, 2023, these facilities must be awarded no cost 36 allowances equal to 100 percent of the facility's mass-based 37 baseline.
+For each year during the second four-year compliance period 38 39 that begins January 1, 2027, these facilities must be awarded no cost 40 allowances equal to 97 percent of the facility's mass-based baseline.

-- (b) The department shall by rule provide for owners or operators of emissions-intensive and trade-exposed facilities to apply and receive from the department an adjustment to the allocation for direct distribution of allowances based on a facility-specific carbon intensity benchmark as calculated in this subsection.
-If the department determines that the net quantity of no cost allowances awarded pursuant to (a) of this subsection is lower than when using the facility-specific carbon intensity benchmark, the department shall award additional no cost allowances up to the quantity of allowances resulting from using the facility-specific carbon intensity benchmark.
-The department shall adjust the no cost allocation of allowances and credits to an emissions-intensive and trade-exposed facility to avoid duplication with any no cost allowances transferred pursuant to sections 14 and 15 of this act, if applicable. - (i) For the purpose of this section, "carbon intensity" means the amount of carbon dioxide equivalent emissions from a facility in metric tons divided by the facility specific measure of production including, but not limited to, units of product manufactured or sold, over the same time interval. - (ii) If an emissions-intensive and trade-exposed facility is not able to feasibly determine a carbon intensity benchmark based on its unique circumstances, the entity may elect to use a mass-based baseline that does not vary based on changes in production volumes.
-For each year during the first four-year compliance period that begins January 1, 2023, these facilities must be awarded no cost allowances equal to 100 percent of the facility's mass-based baseline.
-For each year during the second four-year compliance period that begins January 1, 2027, these facilities must be awarded no cost allowances equal to 97 percent of the facility's mass-based baseline.
 For each year during the third compliance period that begins January 1, 2031, these facilities must be awarded no cost allowances equal to 94 percent of the facility's mass-based baseline.
-Except as provided in (b)(iii) of this subsection, if a facility elects to use a massbased baseline, it may not later convert to a carbon intensity benchmark during the first three compliance periods.
+Except as provided in (b)(iii) of this subsection, if a facility elects to use a mass-based baseline, it may not later convert to a carbon intensity benchmark during the first three compliance periods.